ligvigfui/terraforming_mars/fan expansions/Research Auction/EN_rules.md

     2. Have a maximum of 3 markers on a card
     3. Use a maximum of 15 markers in each bidding round.
     4. Only place markers while they are able to pay for all of them!
+- The first bid on Company and Prelude cards is free.

 ### Evaluation (distribution) of the cards